jeff-cardwell/adug_from_scratch_build/README.md

-# ADUG Composer Install Demo
+# ADUG Basic Drupal Composer Install Demo

 ## How to use this repository

-1. Clone the repository
+1. Clone the repository and change directory

     ```
     $ git clone git@gitlab.com:adug/from-scratch.git MY_NEW_PROJECT
-    ```

-2. Change directory to your local copy

-    ```
     $ cd MY_NEW_PROJECT
     ```

-3. Install the project (will install Drupal as a dependency)
+2. Install the project (will install Drupal as a dependency)

     ```
     ../MY_NEW_PROJECT$ composer install